 - Select Next.

-Step 3: Match your fields to QuickBooks fields
+Step 3: Map your spreadsheet fields to QuickBooks fields

-Once you upload your spreadsheet, make sure your accounts get imported correctly.
+Once you upload your spreadsheet, map your accounts so they import correctly.

 - Detail Type